martinnobis/covid-exposure-sites/README.md

 - [ ] Display sites with template
 - [ ] Populate rows with all site data
 - [ ] Clean raw exposure site data
+- [ ] Fix case when 0 sites are downloaded due to some bug and cache prevents sites from being downloaded even after it's been fixed.
+Shouldn't have to wait for cache to expire to download sites again.
+- [ ] Handle getting user position timeout
 - [ ] Style website
 - [ ] Privacy policy
 - [ ] Terms of use